theshaune/fluent/README.md

 1. able to express oneself easily and articulately.

 ## Introduction
 FluentCSS is a methodology to help write CSS smoothly, gracefuly and effortless.
-The Following documentation is a result of my experience with CSS and trying alot of frameworks, naming-conventions.
+This is a result of [my](http://twitter.com/shaunewest) experience with CSS.
+Through the years I have  made an effort to try as many frameworks and naming-conventions as I can.

-Frameworks often come with a tonne of class's that are not used, this comes at a cost the end user with an increased bandwidth.
-We need to find a balance between a class for everything and a scaffolding of useful class's.

 I hope this repository will generate discussion, exploration and ideas on how to create a consistent **unified** approach to CSS development.

+*The Best CSS framework is one that works for the entire team, not just the indivual.*

-## Noteworthy frameworks & Reading Material
+### Noteworthy frameworks & Reading Material

 I have used, played with, studied, loved, hated & found inspiration, from using the following frameworks.
 They are all worthy of your time to study and trial in atleast one project, you will learn a great deal from actually using each one in an application.